-In May 2018, Matilda received a Hattori Foundation Senior Award and a Worshipful Company of Musicians’ Postgraduate Award.
-As a Park Lane Group Young Artist, she has performed at prestigious London venues such as St John’s Smith Square, St Martin-in-the-Fields and St James’ Piccadilly.
-In Summer 2018 she made debuts at the Ryedale Festival in Yorkshire and at London’s Wigmore Hall.
+During her studies, Matilda has been the recipient of many awards including a Hattori Foundation Senior Award and a Worshipful Company of Musicians’ Postgraduate Award.
+As a Park Lane Group Young Artist, she has performed at prestigious London venues such as St John’s Smith Square, St Martin-in-the-Fields, St James’ Piccadilly and Wigmore Hall.

 Alongside her success as a soloist, Matilda has gained much recognition as an orchestral player.
 She was Principal Trumpet of the European Union Youth Orchestra in 2016 and 2017, touring Europe under Bernard Haitink, Gianandrea Noseda and Vasily Petrenko.
 Prior to this, Matilda held the position of Principal Trumpet of the National Youth Orchestra of Great Britain for two years, working with Edward Gardner and receiving critical acclaim for her First Trumpet part in Mahler’s Fifth Symphony at London’s Barbican.

 A keen chamber musician, Matilda has led the EUYO Brass Quintet at prestigious engagements such as the opening of the EU Residency Building in Amsterdam and at the Austrian Embassy in London, and the EUYO Brass Dectet in various venues across Europe.